The Power of Tests for Detecting $p$-Hacking: Implications of -Hacking

 In Appendix \ref{app:derivation_example1}, we show that for the threshold approach the resulting $p$-curve is

 where $\rho = 1-\gamma^2$, $z_h(p) = \Phi^{-1}(1-p) - h$, $\Phi$ is the standard normal cumulative distribution function (CDF), and

 In interpreting this result, note that when there is no $p$-hacking, then $\Upsilon_1(p; \alpha, h, \rho)=1$.
-It follows directly from the properties of $\Phi$ that the threshold $p$-curve lies above the curve when there is no $p$-hacking for $p \le \alpha$.
+It follows from the properties of $\Phi$ that the threshold $p$-curve lies above the curve without $p$-hacking for $p \le \alpha$.
 We can also see that, since $\Phi\left(\frac{z_{h}(\alpha) - \rho z_{h}(p)}{\sqrt{1-\rho^2}}\right)$ is decreasing in $h$, for larger $h$ the difference between the threshold $p$-curve and the curve without $p$-hacking becomes smaller.
-This follows intuitively since for a larger $h$, the need to $p$-hack diminishes as most of the studies find an effect without resorting to manipulation.
+This is intuitive since for a larger $h$, the need to $p$-hack diminishes as most of the studies find an effect without resorting to manipulation.
+Note that a larger $h$, ceteris paribus, corresponds to more ``evidential value'' in the terminology of \citet{simonsohn2014p}.